fbpx

 Think of it this way: Emojis are to tweets and posts online what body language and social cues are to your face-to-face communication.
 They help you land a message without breaking a sweat (or the character limit).

-The same Adobe report from above states that 88% of global emoji users are likely to feel more empathetic towards someone if they use an emoji.
+A recent Adobe report found that 88% of global emoji users are likely to feel more empathetic towards someone if they use an emoji.
 There’s a reason the word “emoji” sounds so close to “emotions.”
 It lends emotional context to your messaging and helps show empathy.
 This is why brands often incorporate emojis in push notifications, social media posts, and customer service emails.

-5. Emojis help you connect with millennials and Gen Z
+6. Emojis help you connect with millennials and Gen Z (and other generations)

-In our Emojis and Emotions report, we found Gen Z collectively used up to 5.33 million mentions in a single week.
-While emojis help you speak your customers’ language, also remember that they help you connect with millennials and Gen Z more.
+While emojis help you speak your customers’ language, remember that they help you connect with millennials and Gen Z more.
 This is particularly important if your customer base includes the two generations.

-Diving deeper into the data, emoji use across generations is mixed.
+Using Social Panels, we dove into the data, and emoji use across generations is mixed.

 Do note that the emojis the two generations prefer and their meanings differ quite a lot.
 While millennials love the laugh-cry emoji (😂), Gen Z says you’re out of touch if you use it and should use the loudly crying face (😭) instead.
 Be conscious of what works with each generation and target your messaging accordingly.